Kahler-Einstein metric near an isolated log canonical singularity: Introduction

-\begin{remark} To our knowledge, this is the first known class of examples of K\"ahler-Einstein metric with negative scalar curvature that we can have a precise geometric understanding. \end{remark} We further conjecture that for any complete K\"ahler-Einstein metric $g_{KE}$ on $(\cU, p)$ an isolated log canonical singularity $p$, any sequence of points $x_j \rightarrow p$ and positive $\lambda_j \geq 1$, then $(\cU \setminus \{p\}, x_j, \lambda_j g_{KE})$ converges in pointed Gromov-Hausdorff topology to a product of $\mathbb{R}$, $\mathbb{C}$, compact Calabi-Yau varieties and complete Calabi-Yau varieties with cylindrical end.
+\begin{remark} For application, our Theorem \ref{main2} and Corollary \ref{surface} can be applied to understand the geometry of K\"ahler-Einstein metric with negative scalar curvature constructed on certain stable canonical polarized variety by Berman-Guenancia \cite{B} and Song \cite{S4} (cf. example \ref{ex}). \end{remark} We further conjecture that for any complete K\"ahler-Einstein metric $g_{KE}$ on $(\cU, p)$ an isolated log canonical singularity $p$, any sequence of points $x_j \rightarrow p$ and positive $\lambda_j \geq 1$, then $(\cU \setminus \{p\}, x_j, \lambda_j g_{KE})$ converges in pointed Gromov-Hausdorff topology to a product of $\mathbb{R}$, $\mathbb{C}$, compact Calabi-Yau varieties and complete Calabi-Yau varieties with cylindrical end.

 We briefly outline our paper.
 In section 2, we prove Theorem \ref{main1} by solving the Dirichlet problem of singular complex Monge-Ampere equations.
-We prove the volume rigidity of Theorem \ref{volume} for complete K\"ahler-Einstein metrics near isolated log canonical singularities in section 3 and a metric rigidity of Theorem \ref{main2} if one of the K\"ahler-Einstein metric satisfies the bounded geometry condition in section 4.
+We prove the volume stability of Theorem \ref{volume} for complete K\"ahler-Einstein metrics near isolated log canonical singularities in section 3 and a metric stability Theorem \ref{main2} if one of the K\"ahler-Einstein metric satisfies the bounded geometry condition in section 4.
 In section 5, we prove Theorem \ref{conj} for surfaces and Corollary \ref{surface}.
-Finally, we prove Theorem \ref{conj} for smoothable isolated log singularities.
+In section 6, we give a short discussion of conjecture \ref{conj1} for smoothable isolated log singularities.

-{\bf{Acknowledgements:}} The second author would like to thank Professor H-J Hein for his illuminating lectures on his joint work with Professor S.Sun \cite{HS} during the Summer School at Notre Dame University in 2017.
+{\bf{Acknowledgements:}} The second author would like to thank Professor H-J. Hein for his illuminating lectures on his joint work with Professor S. Sun \cite{HS} during the Summer School at Notre Dame University in 2017 and F. Tong for many interesting discussions.
+We also thank the anonymous referee for many useful suggestions.